Severance Package

 “Jennifer” worked at a fortune 500 company.
 Her manager had retaliated against her after she reported to the manager’s supervisor that he was committing fraud against one of the company’s customers.

-The company offered Jennifer a severance package with a confidentiality agreement.
-Unsatisfied, Jennifer attempted to negotiate a better package.
+The company offered Jennifer a severance agreement with a confidentiality agreement.
+Unsatisfied, Jennifer attempted to negotiate a better agreement.
 During the negotiation, she disclosed information that weakened her bargaining position.
-She was forced to settle for a severance package that was significantly less than what she could have received.
+She was forced to settle for a severance agreement that was significantly less than what she could have received.

-Section #9: When should you hire an attorney to negotiate your Severance Package?
+Section #9: When should you hire an attorney to negotiate your Severance Agreement?

-When should you hire an attorney to negotiate your Severance Package?
+When should you hire an attorney to negotiate your Severance Agreement?

 Severance – Section 9 – When to Hire an Attorney for a Severance Package